jshepler/jshepler.ngu.mods/README.md

 231. fixed game bug that preventing being able to click the "Auto Spell" text for blood number to toggle the checkbox

 232. changes manual combat moves to not start on cooldown when game starts (was added at the same time as mod 91, forgot to put in README)

+233. shows estimated time to complete current banked major quests on questing screen

+     and shows estimated time to complete current manual quest in questing button's tooltip

+234. cfg option to specify which blood spells (IP, GuffA, GuffB) get the purple indicator for being off cooldown, defaults to all of them

+235. experimental option to show AT button before unlocked from BT - allows you to pre-assign energy, but won't run until BT unlocks AT

+236. experimental option for auto allocators to not get disabled when doing a loadout swap and have the game optin enabled to unassign EM on loadout swap

+237. fixed game bug with BT where it could think a skill is locked when it wasn't